zouyu8086/RoboJuDo/docs/policy.md

 ## [Policy](#policy) > [HugWBCPolicy](#policy--hugwbcpolicy)

 `HugWBCPolicy` is the policy that controls the robot using the [HugWBC](https://github.com/apexrl/HugWBC).
-It is a subclass of `Policy` and implements the interface defined in `Policy`.

 script: [hugwbc_policy.py](../robojudo/policy/hugwbc_policy.py)